 Most people who undergo total knee replacement are aged 50 to 80 years.
 However, eligibility for knee replacement surgery is primarily based on a person’s level of pain and disability, not their age.

-An orthopaedic surgeon will assess the need for a knee replacement taking into account medical history, physical examination (especially knee motion, stability, strength and alignment), blood tests and x-rays of the damaged knee.
+An orthopaedic surgeon will assess the need for a knee replacement taking into account medical history and symptoms, physical examination (especially knee range of motion, stability, strength, and alignment), blood tests, x-rays or magnetic resonance imaging (MRI) scans of the damaged knee.

 Knee joint replacement surgery can be performed under a spinal or general anaesthetic.
 This will be discussed with the surgeon and anaesthetist prior to surgery and a decision made as to which is most appropriate.

 Antibiotics are given during and after the operation to prevent the development of infection in the new joint.
 A blood transfusion may also be required.
-This will be discussed by the surgeon prior to surgery.

 The success of the surgery depends on following the recovery and movement instructions while in hospital and on carrying out the prescribed exercises when at home.

-Crutches will need to be used for up to six weeks after the operation.
-By six weeks, the majority of people should be able to return to a range of normal activities, including driving.
+The time spent in hospital can vary from about 5 to 7 days.
+Crutches will need to be used for up to 6 weeks after the operation.
+By 6 weeks, the majority of people should be able to return to a range of normal activities, including driving.